I was admitted for the Fall 2020 semester. When can I expect my financial aid offer?

 Why don't the amounts on my financial aid offer match the amounts listed on my TU pay account balance?

-The Department of Education charges a loan origination fee for the Direct Subsidized and Unsubsidized loans.
+The U. S. Department of Education charges a loan origination fee for the Federal Direct Subsidized and Federal Direct Unsubsidized loans.
 The loan fee is a percentage of the loan amount and is proportionally deducted from each loan disbursement.
 The percentage varies depending on when the loan is first disbursed.
 More information on the loan origination fee can be found on the Direct Subsidized loan and Unsubsidized loan site of Federal Student Aid.
 A student's loan amount on the financial aid offer is the full amount, or gross amount; the amount on your TU Pay account balance is the amount paid after the fee is deducted, the net amount.

 I applied for a Private Loan, when will I receive the funds?